Hiking Grades Explained

 Hikes Included - Most trails in Perth.
 See Green, Red & Black grades for the exceptions

 Red - For experienced hikers or people with a good level of fitness.
-Red graded hikes will be longer than 15km and in most instances involve changing elevation.
+Red graded hikes will be longer than 15km and in most instances involve plenty of elevation change.

 Shorter hikes with a continued and steep vertical climb will also be graded red (e.g. Bluff Knoll).

 Black - For experienced hikers only.
-Distances are very long for single day hikes and usually involve off-track navigation.
+Distances are very long for single day hikes or involve off-track navigation.
 Only attempt if you are confident that you can make it back to the start point in daylight.

 Blue - For when you swap the hiking boots our for the snorkelling fins.
 These trails are suitable for those that feel comfortable in water up to 10m in depth and are strong swimmers.